Piecing together a tangram

 MA/MSc Open Study Plan

-The length and start dates of modules and Microcredentials may also vary, so we’ve created a Study Plan to help you map your route through the MA/MSc Open.
-The Study Plan will help you choose the route that best suits your professional needs or personal interests within the required time limit.
+As you’ll select from the modules and microcredentials listed below we’ve created a Study Plan to help you choose the route that best suits your professional needs or personal interests within the required time limit.
+The start and presentation dates of modules and microcredentials vary.

 Arts, Humanities, Music and Language (Group 1)